 [2.2.11.
 “Normal life” of a vehicle is understood to be [10] years or [160 000] kilometres.

+[2.2.12.
+“Severe system failure” is any failure that prevents the generation or transmission of necessary control inputs to the steering and/or braking system or the generation of the necessary control outputs by the steering and/or braking system (e.g. break down of primary power supply of the vehicle, sudden loss of tyre pressure, …)]

 Reminder: clear definition for “severe” failure needed (MRM / Emergency manoeuvre)

 .HOMEWORK OICA, S, NL, UK